znac049/XEKeyboard/README.md

  1. Mimic the Atari keyboard at a hardware level
  1. If compiled in, pressing F1 will cause a load of information to be sent to the serial port (57600 baud)

-The code relies heavily on pin change interrupts.
-In my initial release, I've opted to use a freely available library which makes managing these interrupts very simple.
-It gets around the fact that most Arduinos only have three pin change interrupt vectors, each vector handling the change events for a particular group of pins.
-The library I used allows individual callbacks for every pin.
-This means that behind the scenes, more time is wasted in the interrupt handlers deciding which pin has changed and then invoking the appropriate callback.
-While it works well, it goes against the grain of too many years spent trying to shave cpu cycles off of interrupt handlers, so a future version will "fix" this.
+The code relies on pin change interrupts.
+The
+Arduino only has three pin change interrupt vectors, each vector handling the change events for a particular group of pins (Ports B, C and D).
+Only two pins need to generate pin change interrupts, POKEY K0 and the PS2 keyboard clock, so it keeps things simple by making sure those two pins are in different pin change interrupt groups.

 _Note. key presses are active low, so pressing a key pulls a signal down to logic 0._